Skip to content

 • Under Recovery Codes, click on GET NEW CODES.

-You can opt to no longer have 2-Factor Authentication enabled for your login.
+You can opt to no longer have 2FA enabled for your login.
 To disable this function:

 • Under 2-Factor Authentication, click on Disable 2-Factor Authentication.